Milesfaster.co.uk - London Website

 The City Metro links to the City Flier at East Croydon on a limited number selected routes

-Midland Mainline run a service into St Pancras Station bteween 06.00 and 23.00 (from around 23 minutes journey time).
+East Midland Trains run a service into St Pancras Station between 06.00 and 23.00 (from around 23 minutes journey time).
 St Pancras and Kings Cross are adjacent to each other and referred to by a single title of Kings Cross St Pancras although they are actually two separate stations.

 Coach